-On December 16, 2025, Toronto City Council will decide whether to accept a $50 million donation to improve the park.
+On February 4, 2026, Toronto City Council will decide whether to accept a $50 million donation to improve the park.
 As part of this decision, they will review a project update that includes the terms of the donation agreement.
+At this stage, the proposed park design is evolving.

 The timeline is subject to change.